xhan-shannon/Github-Pages-Example/_posts/2018-07-18-python-mock-test.md

 ---
 layout: post
-title: rabbitmq in openstack
+title: python unittest with mock
-description: To learn and make clear how rabbitmq works in openstack
+description: To use mock in python unittest and examples
 category: blog
 ---